nicesexy/HWInfo/README.md

 In the scope of this project, the device is considered poorly supported by Linux if driver is not found for this device in at least one user probe on any Linux distribution.

+You can find appropriate hwinfo report in this repository by a probe ID as follows:

+    find . -name {PROBE ID}

 Everyone can contribute to this repository by uploading probes of their computers by the hw-probe tool (https://github.com/linuxhw/hw-probe):